Vineflower/vineflower-site/source/contributing.rst

         1. Clone the repository from `GitHub <https://github.com/Vineflower/vineflower-site>`_ and switch into the directory
         2. Install pipenv (if not present): ``$ apt install pipenv``
         3. Install the dependencies: ``pipenv install``
+        4. Generate the documentation contents from the current Vineflower release: `pushd docgen/ && ./gradlew generate --target-dir ../source/generated/ && popd`
-        4. Build the documentation: ``pipenv run make livehtml``
+        5. Build the documentation: ``pipenv run make livehtml``
-        5. Open a browser to ``https://localhost:8000`` to view the just-built site.
+        6. Open a browser to ``https://localhost:8000`` to view the just-built site.
 Pages will auto-refresh when changes are made.

     .. tab-item:: Windows (PowerShell)

         1. Clone the repository from `GitHub <https://github.com/Vineflower/vineflower-site/>`_ and switch into the directory
         2. Install pipenv (if not present): ``pip install pipenv```
         3. Install the dependencies: ``pipenv install``
+        4. Generate the documentation contents from the current Vineflower release: `cd docgen/; ./gradlew generate --target-dir ../source/generated/; cd -`
-        4. Build the documentation: ``pipenv run ./make livehtml``
+        5. Build the documentation: ``pipenv run ./make livehtml``
-        5. Open a browser to ``https://localhost:8000`` to view the just-built site.
+        6. Open a browser to ``https://localhost:8000`` to view the just-built site.
 Pages will auto-refresh when changes are made.

 Any text editor will work for editing the documentation, but we've had the best experience with Visual Studio Code or vim, each of which have mature reST and markdown plugins.